David Yakubu

 Analysis of "What I believe as a Historian of Genocide"

-Exploring the nuances of Omer Bartov's Op-Ed on on the usage of the word Genocide
+Exploring nuances of Omer Bartov's Op-Ed on the usage of "Genocide".

 Examining the Gendered Dimensions of Genocide